ninjahawk/ColorCatcher/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
+- [Ninjahawk](https://github.com/ninjahawk) for being the sole developer.
+- [Beefed69](https://youtu.be/dQw4w9WgXcQ?feature=shared) for the awesome background.
 - [Google Fonts](https://fonts.google.com/) for the Roboto font.
 - [Unsplash](https://unsplash.com/) for placeholder images.